Belvedere Palace information

 Photography is generally permitted, but flash and tripods are not allowed.
 It’s best to check for any specific restrictions in certain exhibitions or areas.
 Guided tours are also available in multiple languages, including English, to accommodate international visitors.

-Belvedere Palace History
+Belvedere Palace history

 Belvedere Palace is a masterpiece of Baroque architecture, designed by the renowned architect Johann Lucas von Hildebrandt in the early 18th century.
 The complex was originally intended as a summer residence for Prince Eugene of Savoy, a military leader and art patron.
-Today, the palace is a UNESCO World Heritage site and a symbol of Vienna’s artistic and historical legacy.

 The Lower Belvedere Palace was built between 1714 and 1716 and served as Prince Eugene’s primary residence.
 It was designed to complement the Upper Belvedere, offering a more personal and private space for the prince.

-Belvedere Palace Architecture
+Belvedere Palace architecture

-Belvedere Palace Architect
+Belvedere Palace architect

 More information about the Belvedere Palace

-Upper Belvedere Palace Tickets
+Belvedere Palace tickets

 Entrance tickets to Belvedere Palace grant access to its renowned art exhibitions and beautiful gardens.
-The palace is divided into two main… see more
+The palace is divided into two main sections: the Upper Belvedere and the Lower Belvedere, each offering unique attractions and experiences.